Buying property in Canada as an American: 2026 guide

 Land and investment properties to scale

-NOTE!
-Commercial real estate, such as retail, office, and industrial, remains available to non-residents under provincial transfer-tax regimes.
-In many markets, purpose-built rental buildings with 4 or more units are also open categories under the federal definition.
-Mixed-use properties can work when the residential portion meets the 4-unit threshold.
+Commercial real estate – retail, office, and industrial – remains fully available to non-residents under provincial transfer-tax regimes.
+Mixed-use properties can work when the residential portion meets the four-unit definition.

 Property costs across major Canadian areas